Inductor Basics: Structure, Parameters, and Measurement

 2. Choke Inductors

-Choke inductors refer to the inductive coils used to block the AC path in the circuit,
+Choke inductors refer to the inductive coils used to block the AC path in the circuit.
+They are divided into high-frequency choke coils and low-frequency choke coils.

 A high-frequency choke coil is used to prevent high-frequency alternating currents.
 It works in high-frequency circuits and is mostly with hollow or ferrite cores.
 The skeleton is made of ceramic materials or plastics, and the coils are wound with honeycomb segment winding or multilayer flat segment winding.